 Health sets the overarching requirements to safeguard patient safety and government revenues.
-They are not directly involved in the NATA/RCPA accreditation process but have responsibility for the Minister approving APLs.
+They are not directly involved in the NATA/RCPA accreditation process but have responsibility for the legislative requirements for the Minister approving APLs.

 Standards Development

 Standards provide a description of the processes and practices that must be undertaken consistently to deliver reliable and safe outcomes.
 They should also address the minimum requirements necessary for reliable and fit-for-purpose outcomes rather than what is required for perfection.